Chris Kaba’s family emotional in court as murder-accused officer appears in dock

 Family members of a 24-year-old shot by a police marksman became emotional as the officer appeared in court charged with murder.

-Chris Kaba died in Streatham Hill, south east London, on September 6 last year when he was shot through an Audi car windscreen.
+Chris Kaba died in Streatham Hill, south east London, in September last year after he was shot through an Audi car windscreen.

 The Metropolitan Police officer, named only as NX121, was led into the dock at Westminster Magistrates’ Court on Thursday, with several of Mr Kaba’s loved ones watching from the public gallery.